hassanimtiaz158/Python-Basic-Funtions/README.md

 # Assignment 01 - BSDSF23M014

 ## Overview
-This Jupyter Notebook contains the solution for **Assignment 01** of the BSDSF23M014 course, focusing on [brief topic description, e.g., data analysis, machine learning, algorithm implementation].
+This Jupyter Notebook contains the solution for **Assignment 01** of the IDS course, focusing on [brief topic description, e.g., data analysis, machine learning, algorithm implementation].
 It includes a structured approach with explanations and results.

 ## Requirements
 Ensure the following dependencies are installed: